sct/overseerr/docs/getting-started/installation.md

 docker run -d --name overseerr -e LOG_LEVEL=debug -e TZ=Asia/Tokyo -p 5055:5055 -v "overseerr-data:/app/config" --restart unless-stopped sctx/overseerr:latest
 ```

-If using a named volume like above, you can safely ignore the warning about the `/app/config` folder being incorrectly mounted on the setup page.

 To access the files inside the volume created above, navigate to `\\wsl$\docker-desktop-data\version-pack-data\community\docker\volumes\overseerr-data\_data` using File Explorer.

 {% hint style="info" %}